Jeff Milton

-Jefferson Davis Milton (November 7, 1861 – May 7, 1947) was an Old West lawman and a son of Confederate Governor of Florida John Milton.
+Jefferson Davis Milton (November 7, 1861 – May 7, 1947) was an American lawman in the Old West and a son of Confederate Governor of Florida John Milton.
 He was the first officer appointed to the U.S. Immigration Service Border Patrol in 1924.

 Family and early life

-Jefferson Davis Milton was born on November 7, 1861 and was reared on the "Sylvania" estate, near Marianna, Florida.
-Jeff Milton was descended from an American "founding family,” with a preponderance of evidence pointing to a descent from Richard Milton (son of Thomas, and, thus, a nephew to the poet Milton), who was a passenger on the ship, Supply, sister ship to the Mayflower, that landed at Berkeley, Virginia on 29 January 1620/21.
+Milton was born on November 7, 1861, and was reared on the "Sylvania" estate, near Marianna, Florida.
+Jeff Milton was descended from an American "founding family,” with a preponderance of evidence pointing to a descent from Richard Milton (son of Thomas, and, thus, a nephew to the poet Milton), who was a passenger on the ship, Supply, sister ship to the Mayflower, that landed at Berkeley, Virginia, on 29 January 1620/21.
 Other ancestors were listed on the earliest passenger lists for the Jamestown Settlement.
-His great-great-grandfather, John Milton (Georgia politician), was an officer in the American Revolution, the first Secretary of State of Georgia, and received electoral college votes in the first U.S. presidential election of 1789.
+His great-great-grandfather, John Milton, was an officer in the American Revolution, the first Secretary of State of Georgia, and received electoral college votes in the first U.S. presidential election of 1789.
 His nephew was a U.S. Senator from Florida, William Hall Milton (1864-1942).
 After a colorful career throughout the South, his father John Milton (1807-1865) was elected the fifth governor of Florida.

 Jeff Milton was three years old on Sunday, April 7, 1865, when the American Civil War ended at Appomattox.
 At about that time, his father, John Milton, died of a self-inflicted gunshot wound and was buried in the Episcopal cemetery at Marianna.
 A New York Times article attributed Governor Milton’s sudden death to despondency over the course of the Civil War which ended in his suicide.
 This conflicted with local reporting from Florida.
 The West Florida News reported it as a hunting accident.
 Recent works have investigated the event with some scholars concluding that the death was from an accident as Milton prepared for hunting.
 Regardless, the traumatic event signaled a different future than had been anticipated for young Jeff.

 Reconstruction had a particularly corrosive effect on the surviving former first family of Florida.
 At age 15 or 16 Jeff Milton considered his prospects and joined his sister in Texas where he worked in her husband's mercantile stores and later as a cowboy.
 “On July 27, 1880, he appeared at the Texas Rangers headquarters in Austin, armed with a couple of letters of recommendation from prominent citizens.
 By adding three years to his real age, he became the requisite 21 and was sworn in as a Ranger private.”